History of photographic lens design: Widespread use

 Convenience of a different sort was the major feature of the Tokina SZ-X 70-210mm f/4-5.6 SD (Japan) of 1985.
 It was the first ultra-compact zoom (85×66 mm, 445 g, 52mm filter); half the size of most earlier 70-210 zooms (the third generation Vivitar Series 1 70-210mm f/2.8-4 [1984, USA/Japan] was 139×70 mm, 860 g, 62mm filter).
 Like the Kiron 28-210mm, the twelve element/eight group/three cell Tokina had a small variable maximum aperture, but added low dispersion glass and a new bidirectional nonlinear zooming action, to bring size and weight down to an absolute minimum.

 Small aperture 35mm format lenses were made practical by the availability of snapshot quality, high sensitivity ISO 400 color films in the 1980s (and ISO 800 in the 1990s), as well as cameras with built-in flash units.
 During the 1990s, point-and-shoot cameras with compact small aperture zooms were the dominant camera type.
 Compact variable aperture zoom (some wide range, some not) lenses remain a standard lens on today's digital point-and-shoot cameras.

-At about this time the image quality of zooms was noticed to be equalled that of primes.

 Note, many of today's wide range zoom lenses are not "parfocal"; that is, not true zooms.
 They are "varifocal" – the focus point shifts with the focal length – but are easier to design and manufacture.
 The focus shift usually goes unnoticed as they are mounted on autofocus cameras that will automatically refocus.